6 Incredible Benefits of Jumping Rope

 Jumping rope makes a great additional exercise for sports and exercise routines.
 The best part is that you don’t need a home gym.
 There are no machines or other tools needed for good results.

-All you need is a rope and both the desire to move and have fun.
+All you need is a jump rope and both the desire to move and have fun.

 Another one of the benefits of jumping rope is that this type of exercise allows your body to use oxygen efficiently.
-The end result is your heart, lungs, and circulatory system are strengthened.
+The end result is a stronger heart, lungs, and circulatory system.

-If you jumped rope when you were a child, you should remember that this exercise uses both coordination and movement.
+If you jumped rope when you were a child, you should remember that this exercise involves both coordination and constant movement.